 With the global automotive industry experiencing stagnating volumes and simultaneously transitioning to electrified powertrains, automotive tier 1 suppliers are facing a squeeze.
 Many will see lower manufacturing volumes and will need to look carefully at ways to reduce factory, labour and supply chain costs.

-However, automotive suppliers also have an opportunity to play a larger role in the total supply chain and manufacturing process for their OEM customers.
-Some suppliers are responding to the erosion of their margins by taking over more parts of the automotive value chain.
+Our latest report, ‘Automotive Tier Supplier Profit Analysis’ (download free here), explores how some suppliers are responding to the erosion of their margins by taking over more parts of the automotive value chain.
 That includes transitioning to ‘full service’ supplier relationships, such as ‘build-to-suit’ processes with automotive OEMs, alongside more standard ‘build-to-print’ services.